Jenniferazeng/hyphenateinc.github.io/pages/ios/ios_user.md

     /*!
      *  \~chinese
-     *  Get user-specified attributes based on user ID *
+     *  Get user-specified attributes based on Chat user ID *
-     *  @param aUserIds  	 		User ID to get user attributes
+     *  @param aUserIds  	 		Chat user ID to get user attributes
      *  @param aType         		What types of user attributes are to be got
      *  @param aCompletionBlock     Completed callback *